daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

 **Modifications:** Defends as level 7

-**GM Intrusion:** The boulder crashes through a door or wall, giving other dangerous creatures access to the character’s location.
+**GM Intrusion:** The boulder crashes through a door or wall, giving other dangerous creatures access to the character's location.
 The boulder blocks the way out.
 The boulder carries a character along with it for some distance.
 The boulder is hollow and full of burning oil, leaving a fiery trail behind it.
 The boulder is hollow and contains undead skeletons, which jump out as it moves and attack nearby creatures.

 {{< hint danger >}} Slicing Blade --- 5 (15)  {{< /hint >}}

 A thin blade slices out from a gap in the wall, floor, or ceiling.
-The trap might be designed to sweep the entire area (such as the width of a corridor) or leave a tiny safe space just beyond the blade’s reach so a creature who knows of the trap can get past it.
+The trap might be designed to sweep the entire area (such as the width of a corridor) or leave a tiny safe space just beyond the blade's reach so a creature who knows of the trap can get past it.
 This kind of trap is usually designed to reset automatically after a minute or has a lever nearby that allows a creature to reset it manually.

 **Damage Inflicted:** 5 points